Orders Ship Next Business Day (M-F)

 • Meals

-• You'll get plenty of one to one instruction, each class is limited to only 1 person!
+• You'll get plenty of one-to-one instruction; each class is limited to only one person!

-• You will do alot of grinding.
+• You will do a lot of grinding.
 The whole process uses quite a few different grinders and attachments.
-Don't wear lose fitting or excessivley baggie clothes.
+Don't wear loose-fitting or excessively baggy clothes.

-• The shop is heated and cooled in the "dirty area" but is in an open warehouse for the "clean" parts.
-The warehouse isn't heated or cooled, so whatever the weather is that day outside, it influences the inside temp.
+• The shop is heated and cooled in the "dirty area," but is in an open warehouse for the "clean" parts.
+The warehouse isn't heated or cooled, so whatever the weather is that day outside, it influences the inside temperature.

 • Wear shoes that will protect your feet and that you can stand on a hard floor comfortably for much of the day.
 While the shop is as clean and safe as a shop can be, you are working with shop equipment, hot steel, sparks, etc. Protect your feet.
 Pants are encouraged as well.

 • Ear protection is encouraged, but not required.
-Electronic ear protection designed for shooting are great because you can hear instructions, while blocking louder noises.
-But ear plugs are fine.
+Electronic ear protection designed for shooting is great because you can hear instructions while blocking louder noises.
+But earplugs are fine.

 Save Time & Money